stoolap/stoolap-go/docs/_docs/architecture/transaction-isolation.md

 2. At commit time, the system checks for conflicts
 3. If a conflict is detected, the transaction is aborted

-### Conflict Detection
+### Write-Write Conflict Detection

+For SNAPSHOT isolation, Stoolap implements write-write conflict detection to prevent lost updates:

+- When a transaction begins, it records a begin timestamp
+- When rows are modified, write timestamps are tracked
+- At commit time, if any row being written has a write timestamp greater than the transaction's begin timestamp, a conflict is detected
+- The transaction is aborted with: `transaction aborted due to write-write conflict`

+This ensures that concurrent transactions cannot overwrite each other's changes without detection.

+### Types of Conflicts

-Conflicts are detected when two transactions attempt to modify the same row:
+Conflicts are detected in the following scenarios:

+- **Write-Write Conflicts** (SNAPSHOT only) - When two transactions modify the same row
-- **Primary Key Conflicts** - Occur when two transactions try to insert rows with the same primary key
+- **Primary Key Conflicts** - When two transactions try to insert rows with the same primary key
-- **Unique Constraint Conflicts** - Occur when an insert or update violates a unique constraint
+- **Unique Constraint Conflicts** - When an insert or update violates a unique constraint

 ## Implementation Details